isomorphic-software/smartclient-docs/classes/SimpleType.md

 ```
 this value could be treated as a simple string by defining a SimpleType with [SimpleType.inheritsFrom](#attr-simpletypeinheritsfrom) set to `"text"` and a custom `getAtomicValue()` method that simply extracted the _"stringValue"_ attribute from the data object.
 DataBoundComponents would then display the string value, and use it for sorting and other standard databinding features.

-Note that the term "simpleType" is used in the same sense as in [XML Schema](http://www.w3.org/TR/xmlschema-0/), and [XMLTools.loadXMLSchema](XMLTools.md#classmethod-xmltoolsloadxmlschema) will create new SimpleType definitions.
+Note that the term "simpleType" is used in the same sense as in [http://www.w3.org/TR/xmlschema-0/](XML Schema), and [XMLTools.loadXMLSchema](XMLTools.md#classmethod-xmltoolsloadxmlschema) will create new SimpleType definitions.

 When using the SmartClient Server, SimpleTypes can be defined server-side, and should be defined server-side if validators are going to be declared so that the server will enforce validation.
 To define server-side SimpleTypes using Component XML you should create file {typeName}.type.xml in the following format: